HenryMarsden/ServoControllerLib/README.md

 ## How to run a complete test:

+* Set up Iris
+* Ensure the PiHat is connected to the servos and the Pi, and that it is powered
-set up Iris, then press "Run" on the TestScript.py file inside the Thonny editor on the Pi, then press start on Iris within 5 seconds.
+* Open **TestScript.py** inside the Thonny editor on the Pi and press **Run**
+* Press start on Iris within 5 seconds.

 It is currently set up to capture 6 data points (1 every 10s) between servo movements, if this is changed update the values as required inside Iris and inside TestScript.py.
 Ensure the value inside the sleep in TestScript.py is a multiple of the value of data capture in Iris (- 0.5 to account for servo move time).
 The DataConverterScript.py would also needed to be changed to reflect this change by adjusting the "dataPointsPerRotation" variable to be equal to the number of data points that are to be captured between servo movements.

 ## Pi setup (if Pi needs to be reset)
 * Ensure I2C is enabled in "raspi-config".